cf-x/chip/README.md

 - Data usage requires explicit agreement to the **data use policy** outlined in this repository.

 ---
+## ✅ Ethical Approval

+This study was performed in line with the principles of the Declaration of Helsinki.
+Approval was granted by the Medical Research Ethics Committee of The First Affiliated Hospital of the University of Science and Technology of China.

+---
 ## 🙏 Acknowledgements

 We thank the ICU nurses who contributed their expertise to defining the RW-MPJPE weight system, and our clinical collaborators for their continuous support.